-Impact, with partners Total and Qatar Petroleum, have plans to spud the Venus-1 deep water exploration well in Block 2913B, offshore Namibia at the end of Q4, 2021.
+Impact, with partners Total and Qatar Petroleum, have plans to spud the Venus-1 deep water exploration well in Block 2913B, offshore Namibia by year-end.
 The well will test a laterally extensive basin-floor fan prospect with large resource potential if successful.